-Owners of housing properties that had not completed their 24 months of assistance prior to the waiver being extended were notified by the Program during this reporting period.
-They will continue until each one completes the 24 months of rental assistance by the Program or the expiration of the new waiver extension, whichever occurs first.
+After HUD approved a waiver request for an extension of twelve months, the Program continued assisting tenants from housing properties who had not completed twenty-four months of rental assistance.
+Owners of housing properties that had not completed their twenty-four months of assistance before the waiver was extended were notified by the Program during this reporting period.
+They will continue until each property completes the twenty-four months of rental assistance by the Program or the expiration of the new waiver extension, whichever occurs first.